|

 Ministry in Berkeley, CA; twelve of them appear on this

-18x24" art-shop-quality poster
+18x24" art-shop-quality poster.

-(click on the image
+Click on the image

-to see a larger version).
 A check for $10 payable to

 NYSCU includes all mailing costs.
 Two additional copies in the